First Aid and CPR Training & Certification Course

 What’s in the First Aid and CPR Training Course?

-Our First Aid Safety Training course is regulation compliant, and our online version fulfills classroom training requirements.
+Our First Aid Safety Training course is regulation aligned, and our online version fulfills classroom training requirements.
 Each class contains sections on CPR, AED, first aid procedures, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam.